renbkna/yt-dlp-ui/README.md

 - **Accurate Download Progress Tracking**
   Monitor the progress of downloads with real-time status updates and precise progress indicators

+- **Client-Side Cookie Extraction**
+  Extract YouTube authentication cookies directly from your browser for age-restricted content

 - **Beautiful Themes**
   Switch between light theme and dark theme